-Have you heard of Google Classroom yet?
-It’s been a while since I’ve attended a professional development workshop that I could take straight into my classroom the next day, but this one was a hit with my students and I. I am just so excited about the possibilities with this app.
-I thought I’d link up with Spark Motivation at Head Over Heels for Teaching and share how to get in and use it with your classrooms.
+By now you likely are familiar with Google Classroom.
+It’s been a while since I’ve attended a professional development workshop that I could take straight into my classroom the next day, but Google Classroom is definitely was a hit with my students and I. I am just so excited about the possibilities with this app.

 My students bop into my room every morning with questions like, “What are we doing today?” and “What do you want me to do first?”
 Well, now we have a new routine.
 The first thing they do is login to Google Classroom to see what I’ve got on our page.
 To give you a quick look at how it works, here is a short video clip (that we watched for our training).